-To change your password, click on the text “Not your account?” and then click “Change or reset password.”
+To change a password, click Not your account? and then click Change or reset password.

 SETTING UP A PROJECT

-Selecting “New Project” prompts a pop-up asking you to give your Project a title, Folder, Industry Set, Aggregation Scheme, and Household Set.
-After doing so, pressing “Create Project” will navigate you to the Region Screen to start your Project, and your new Project will now appear on the Project List or within the specified folder.
+To start a new Project, click New Project.
+This prompts a pop-up asking for a Project name and Folder, Industry Set, Aggregation Scheme, and Household Set.
+After making your selections, click Create Project.
+IMPLAN will automatically navigate to the Region Screen.
+The new Project will now appear on the Project List or within the specified Folder.

-You will then have to select which folder you want to move it to.
+Select which folder into which to move the project.
 This works the opposite way as well.
-If you want to remove a Project from a folder, selecting “All Projects” would place the Project back into the general Project List.
+To remove a Project from a folder, select All Projects to place it back into the general Project List.

 SELECTING A REGION

-Next, click the CREATE IMPACT button.
+Next, click the Create Impact button.

 CREATING AN EVENT

-You can also add new Groups from this screen by clicking on “Add New Group.”
-You will need to give your new Group a title and Select the Region for the blank drop-down menu.
-Because you can add any Region available to you from the Region field of a Group, this gives you the alternative path of starting your Project directly from the IMPACTS screen when you do not need to access additional features and data available in the REGIONS screen.
-The Dollar Year will default to the current calendar year and the Data Year will default to the most current year of data available in IMPLAN.
-You can use the menu icon to Scale, Duplicate, or Remove Groups.
+New Groups can also be added from this screen by clicking on Add New Group.
+Give your new group a title and select the Region for the blank drop-down menu.
+Because any Region available to you from the Region field of a group, this gives the alternative path of starting your Project directly from the Impacts screen when you do not need to access additional features and data available in the Regions screen.
+The Dollar Year will default to the current calendar year and the Data Year will default to the most current year of data available in IMPLAN, unless changed by the user through User Preferences.
+The menu icon allows users to Scale, Duplicate, or Remove Groups.

 EXAMINING YOUR RESULTS

-You can also dig deeper into the Output, Employment, Value Added, and Tax, Occupation, and Environmental Results by clicking on the ribbon menu along the top of the screen.
+Dig deeper into the Output, Employment, Value Added, and Tax, Occupation, and Environmental Results by clicking on the ribbon menu along the top of the screen.

-You can see from these results, the economic impact of 1,000,000 new employees working in Sector 101 - Mayonnaise, dressing, and sauce manufacturing will have a total effect of 2630718.15 jobs, $142.1B in Labor Income, $302B in Value Added, and $949.3B in Output in North Carolina in 2023 Dollars.
+These results show the economic impact of 1,000,000 new employees working in Sector 101 - Mayonnaise, dressing, and sauce manufacturing will have a total effect of 2,630,718.15 jobs, $142.1B in Labor Income, $302B in Value Added, and $949.3B in Output in North Carolina in 2023 Dollars.